CodeIsJustLikeMagic/LoL-Cosmetics/README.md

 Bans and favorites are saved to `config/preferences.json`, pre-populated with a default list you can edit at any time.

-## How Champion Skin Selection Works:
+## How Champion Skin Selection Works

-Champion skin selection is not done automatically.
-You must trigger it via the system tray menu.
+Champion skin selection is **not** done automatically.
+You trigger it manually via the system tray menu.
-The skin is selected purely randomly from skins owned for the champion.
-Skins can be banned to remove them from current and future selections.
+The skin is chosen randomly from owned skins for your locked-in champion.
-If the selected skin has chromas, a random choma is choosen.
+If the selected skin has chromas, a random chroma is picked.

+Skins can be banned to exclude them for the current and future random selections.

 ## Riot APIs & Data Sources